elixir14082002/elixir14082002/README.md

 ### Hello!!!
 I am Anoushka Bose.

 ### About me
-Give me an opportunity and I promise to give you my best!!!

 I have familiarized myself with the programming languages such as C, C++ and Python.
 I have also expanded my knowledge in MATLAB, Microsoft Power point and My SQL.
 In addition to this I have participated in KIIT International MUN to hone my communication and public speaking skills.
 I am also quite skilled at Data Structures, Algorithms and Web content writing.
 I enjoy HTML, CSS, Bootstrap, Javascript, and jQuery.